ppy/osu-wiki/news/2022-12-15-osu-mania-7k-world-cup-2023-registrations-now-open.md

 ## Prizes

-The osu!
-World Cup 2022 offers a $1,200 prize pool, along with limited edition merch!
+The osu!mania World Cup 2023 offers a $1,200 prize pool, along with limited edition merch!
 The prize pool may increase further from **[community donations](https://opencollective.com/osu-tournaments/events/osu-mania-7k-world-cup-2023-502fec83)**!

 - **1st:** 50% of the prize pool, single-run merch, profile badge, **osu!mania 7K Champion** user title for one year
 - **2nd:** 30% of the prize pool, single-run merch, profile badge